-A number of external supervisors are available to supervise four masters' and six doctoral students.
+Due to high number of students who apply for the Masters and PhD in our department, there is a need for external supervisors to supervise four masters' and six doctoral students.
+All supervisors are expected to supervise students with the co-supervisor from the Department.
 Students should contact the department to find out what their areas of specialisation are.

 Dr J.M.C.
-Motitswe: Sunnyside Campus Building 10: 0-96, tel: 012 484 1121, e-mail: motitjmc@unisa.ac.za (Acting CoD)
+Motitswe: Sunnyside Campus Building 10: 0-96, tel: 012 484 1121, e-mail: motitjmc@unisa.ac.za (CoD)